AI Claude Code skills custom commands developer tools GitHub

 GitHub: iannuttall/claude-sessions · 1,178 stars

 Custom slash commands for comprehensive development session tracking and documentation.
 Solves the problem of losing context between Claude Code sessions by maintaining structured logs of what was done, what was decided, and what needs to happen next.
+For a deeper look at memory and session persistence strategies, see Claude Code Memory Persistence Guide 2026.

 13. Second Brain Skills